 Considering all available facts, trends, and forecasts of probable development in the foreseeable future, the most reasonable decision is one that is based on sound information.
+Contact and collaboration with the Maryland Department of Planning is essential to ensure consideration for Growth and Conservation criteria.
 A site selection study by the political subdivision(s), undertaken by consulting such professionals as building and landscape architects and engineers, is beneficial to making a sound decision.
 This approach and adherence to site selection criteria will significantly impact the effectiveness of the site selection decision.